 The NBTR is a proposed scheme which would encourage Home Owners to use only tradespeople whose name appears on a central register, administered by Government.
 To appear on the register a tradesperson would need to prove they have the relevant insurances in place to work for a member of the public and they would need to belong to at least one Trade Association.
 The Trade Association would be responsible for vetting (following up references and continuous monitoring of work) and providing an arbitration service should the relationship between Trade and Home Owner turn sour.

 No new laws would be introduced and DIY would not be affected.
 The proposed scheme affects only work which requires (existing) legal permissions and regulation approval.
-Our pages on Planning permission and Building Regulations cover these.
+Our project pages on Planning permission and also Building Regulations rules and laws cover these.
 There is no separate legislation for DIY it is simply building work done by amateurs.
 It is governed by exactly the same laws as cover builders and other Tradesmen.

 It is illegal to carry out any structural work in your home without the appropriate permissions.